christian-kth/srp-bot/README.md

 The bot listens to commands that start with the prefix `srpb!`.
 I was too lazy to cleanly extract the args so each parameter should be surrounded by `"`.

+### Adding a channel

+`srpb!channeladd "<channelID>"`

+Adds a channel to the list that the bot watches his own server status/leaderboard posts in

-### Changing the channel
+### Removing a channel

-`srpb!channel "<channelId>"`
+`srpb!channelremove "<channelID>"`

-Changes the channel which the bot posts and updates game server statuses in
+Removes a channel from the list that the bot watches his own server status/leaderboard posts in

 ### Add permission